bitcharmer/tlb_shootdowns/README.md

 So why don't we see this happening?
 Enter the [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer).

-Just like CPU caches data residing in memory, the TLB caches the virtual-to-physical address mappings so we don't have to go through the pain of inspecting page tables every single time CPU needs to do anything.
+Just like CPU caches data residing in memory, the TLB caches the virtual-to-physical address mappings so we don't have to go through the pain of inspecting page tables every single time the CPU needs to do anything (btw, this process is called page walk).
 Nowadays, on x86 there are separate TLBs for data (dTLB) and instructions (iTLB).
 What's more - just like CPU caches - they are divided into access levels.
 For example Intel's Xeon E5-2689 v4 [has 5 TLB caches](http://www.cpu-world.com/CPUs/Xeon/Intel-Xeon%20E5-2689.html):
 * Data TLB0: 2-MB or 4-MB pages, 4-way set associative, 32 entries